 Veneers are the most drastic way to fix fluorosis in teeth.
 After removing any damaged enamel, the dentist prepares the tooth surface by filing it down slightly and then applies a custom-made thin porcelain cover.
 Porcelain veneers look just like natural teeth when done well, and should last 10-15 years before needing to be replaced.

 On the downside, this dental fluorosis treatment cost is around $500 – $2.500 per tooth, although you may be able to get them cheaper overseas.

-Our guide to veneers has more information about this treatment, including the benefits of composite vs. porcelain.
+Our guide to dental veneers has more information about this treatment, including the benefits of composite vs. porcelain.
 You can view a summary of all these fluorosis treatment options in the table below.

 Because fluorosis is treated in a number of different ways, there is no simple way to know if the treatment will be covered by federally-funded healthcare.
-Dental treatment on Medicaid is only offered in some states for adults, and purely cosmetic treatments such as teeth whitening and veneers may not be offered at all.
+Dental treatment on Medicaid is only offered in some states for adults, and purely cosmetic dental treatments such as teeth whitening and veneers may not be offered at all.
 However, if there is visible discoloration to a tooth caused by a medical condition, it's possible that your treatment will be covered.

 If your older children have severe dental fluorosis, treatment is likely to be covered by Medicaid.

 How to reduce the risk of excess fluoride consumption

 It might seem like the best way to prevent fluorosis is to cut fluoride out of your child's life completely.
 But don't forget that fluoride is helpful for keeping teeth healthy, not only as they are developing but into adulthood.
 The key is to get the amount right; not too little, not too much.
 Follow these steps to minimize the risk of over-exposure to fluoride and therefore the risk of dental fluorosis in children: